D-Pagey/FCC-Portfolio/README.md

 ## Personal Portfolio -  A Free Code Camp project

 This is my 2nd project for the original FreeCodeCamp curriculum.
+It formed the basis for my actual portfolio before I decided to redesign it.
+The initial challenge with this project was around developing something I designed from scratch, and for it to not look horrible.

 **User Stories:**
 - [x] I can access all of the portfolio webpage's content just by scrolling.